-When interest rates are at or near historical lows, a wise investment move is to prepare for rising interest rates, followed by a final move upward for stocks before a decline (bear market) ensues.
+When interest rates are at or near historical lows, it may be wise to prepare for when rates rise.
+This is often followed by a final move upward for stocks before a decline (bear market) ensues.
 The economy may be fairly healthy when rates begin rising, but rising rates often signal the start of the end of an economic cycle.

 Best Stock Funds for Rising Interest Rates